PlanetKiF/kif.github.io/_posts/docs/2021-01-20-configuring-the-game-server.md

 There are more then 3000 variables and commands to configure the client and server behavior  of CS:GO.
 Here we try to give you a basic understanding of how configuration works, how to find information about configuration and how we configured our server.

-## Where to find information about CS:GO configuration ##
+## Sources of information ##

 There is a lot of information to be found on the internet regarding CS:GO configuration.
 Of course [Valve](https://www.valvesoftware.com/) itself has the "definitive" information for [Advanced Server Configuration](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Dedicated_Servers#Advanced_Configuration) and [Command Line Options](https://developer.valvesoftware.com/wiki/Command_Line_Options).

-We also found [TotalCSGO](https://totalcsgo.com/commands)'s information for [Commands](https://totalcsgo.com/commands) and [Launch Options](https://totalcsgo.com/launch-options) very helpful.
+We also found [TotalCSGO](https://totalcsgo.com/)'s information for [Commands](https://totalcsgo.com/commands) and [Launch Options](https://totalcsgo.com/launch-options) very helpful.

 And for nearly all questions you have, Google will be your friend.
 However, as CS has been around for a long time there is quite a bit of outdated information to be found.
 So one very useful bit of information we stumbled upon was that CS:GO itself has an in build documentation feature.
-If you type
+If you start your CS:GO client, open the developer console and type

     cvarlist log output.txt

-into the console you will get a text file with all the vars and commands currently working in your version of CS:GO.
+you will get a text file with all the vars and commands currently working in your version of CS:GO.
 You'll find the file in your local CS:GO game directory.

 ## Basic Information ##